StasiS-web/ArtGallery/README.md

 * Cancel booked exhibition events or request orders cancellation.
 Once a User cancels, an already made order should be approved by the manager.

 <strong> Admin: </strong>
-* Can create or delete Blog Posts.
+* Can create, edit or delete Blog Posts.
+* Can create, edit or delete events
-* Can create, update or delete events and paintings available for sale.
+* Can create, edit or delete arts for sale.
-* Can Manage Users.
+* Can Edit, Manage Users.

 <strong> Manager: </strong>
 * Can approve the requested cancellation of an order.